fhackett/cpsc490/README.md

 ### Assignments

-After having run the course, I recommend rebalancing the grading scheme so that assignments are weighted more heavily, something like 50/50.
-This should better reflect/reward the learning experience.

-There also needs to be a precise late penalty system, since sometimes students need to assess the tradeoffs if working on different things when they cannot complete everything.
+Assignments were fairly well-received overall, but if given as-is they cause some problematic difficulty spikes.
+See recommendations from the assignments section on possible future work.

-The late policy as given was -1/3 of the total mark per day, but given facilitator availability and conversations with students a more gradual per-minute late penalty may have encouraged late submissions as opposed to students just giving up.
+The late policy as given was -1/3 of the total mark per day, but it might also be worth trying a per-minute penalty since that makes being late by an hour less of a problem.

 ### Final project rubric

-The spirit of the project is for you to gain experience writing unique code, dealing with unique problems and writing/talking about them.
+The spirit of the project is to gain experience writing unique code, dealing with unique problems and writing/talking about them.

-There will be monthly milestone presentations where you will present and discuss the state of your project.
+There will be monthly milestone presentations where students will present and discuss the state of their project.
 These presentations will be graded.
 This course spans 3 and a bit months, so there will be 3 milestones, one at the end of each month.
 The final milestone will also be the final presentation.

 The grading scheme for each milestone is as follows (each milestone will be worth 1/3 of the full project, and be out of 10):